ranzyn/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that changes the owner of the file hello to the user betty > README.md echo a script that changes the owner of the file hello to the user betty
+a script that creates an empty file called hello